tsender/AutomaticSceneGeneration/README.md

 Almost all of the other settings are used right after you press Play, and then get reset from the ROS interface.

 Additional Requirements:
+* A directional light set to `Moveable` so that we can control the sun position.
 * Uncheck the `EnableWorldBoundsCheck` in the World Settings.
 This will allow the AutoSceneGenWorker to teleport the AutoSceneGenVehicle when the vehicle needs to be reset.

 ### AutoSceneGenLandscape Actor